Barbara Loden

 Born and raised in North Carolina, Loden began her career at an early age in New York City as a commercial model and chorus-line dancer.
-Loden became a regular sidekick on the irreverent Ernie Kovacs Television Show in the mid-1950s and was a lifetime member of the famed Actors Studio.
+She moved to New York after high school, using money she had received from being in a car accident to buy her railroad ticket.
+Loden earned a living through cheesecake modeling and posing for romance and detective magazines for a handful of years.
+Loden became a regular sidekick on the irreverent Ernie Kovacs Television Show in the mid-1950s and was a lifetime member of the Actors Studio.
 She appeared in several projects directed by her second husband, Elia Kazan, including Splendor in the Grass (1961).
 Her subsequent performance in the 1964 Broadway premiere of After the Fall earned her a Tony Award for Best Featured Actress.

-In 1970, Loden wrote, directed, and starred in Wanda, a groundbreaking independent film that won the International Critics Award at the 1970 Venice Film Festival.
-Throughout the 1970s, she continued to work directing Off-Broadway and regional theater productions, as well as direct two short films.
+In 1970, Loden wrote, directed, and starred in Wanda, an independent film that won the International Critics Award at the 1970 Venice Film Festival.
+Throughout the 1970s, she continued to work directing Off-Broadway and regional theater productions, and directed two short films.
 In 1978, Loden was diagnosed with breast cancer, of which she died two years later, aged 48.

 Life and career

 1932–1954: Childhood and early years

 Loden was born on July 8, 1932 (Note: Most bibliographic sources state Loden's birth year as 1932.
 Her Associated Press obituary as well as a New York Times retrospective also state that she was 48 at the time of her death, supporting 1932 as her birth year, despite a 1964 article which notes that "she's 30 now," indicating her birth year as 1934.) in Asheville, North Carolina.
-Her father was a barber, and she described herself as a "hill-billy's daughter."
+Her father was a barber, and she described herself as a "hill-billy's daughter" from a "broken home".
 Upon her parents' divorce in her early childhood, Loden was raised by her religious maternal grandparents in the Appalachian Mountains in rural Marion, North Carolina.
+Her mother worked in a different town, her father moved away, and her brother was sent to school elsewhere, leaving Loden alone.
 She described her childhood as emotionally impoverished.
-Loden was described as a shy, humble, statuesque and soft-spoken loner.
-At age 16, she moved to New York City, where she began working as a model for detective and romance magazines.
+Loden had no childhood friends and said, "I spent most of my childhood hiding behind the stove".
+She was described as a shy, humble, statuesque and soft-spoken loner.
+She attended high school in Asheville and did not fit in with her peers, saying people saw her as cheap because of the makeup and tight clothing she wore in an attempt to emulate the women she saw in films.
+At 16, she moved to New York City, where she began working as a model for detective and romance magazines.
 Loden found minor success as a pin-up girl, model, and dancer at the Copacabana nightclub before studying at the Actors Studio, intending to become an actress.
+But, because of her accent, Loden did not believe she would find success in acting.
 At the time, she professed to hate film, saying, "People on the screen were perfect and they made me feel inferior."